Tobacco packaging warning messages: European Union

+Plain packaging is also permitted under this directive.
+Plain packaging is used in Belgium, Denmark, France, Hungary, Ireland and The Netherlands.

 On the left there is a new Lucky Strike cigarette pack by a new EU directive meanwhile on the right there's an obsolete pack as red.
 The warning texts are both in Finnish and Swedish as they both are official languages in Finland.

-In Finland, warning signs are written in both Finnish and Swedish languages.